 A smart city will have a very efficient waste management system in place.
 And it’s not possible unless we use IoT in a big way.
 Each garbage center needs to work as a smart unit so do the pickup vans that empty them and carry the waste to its designated place.
 5G technologies are solutions that are surely going to make this process fast and efficient.

 Cyber security and data storage

-IoT is a cost-effective way of using communication networks and devices to achieve a seemingly impossible task of making vast and complex operations and processes become clear and transparent.
+IoT is a cost-effective way of using communication networks and devices to achieve the seemingly impossible task of making vast and complex operations and processes clear and transparent.

 This makes predictive interventions both easy and possible and makes the entire procedure much more efficient.
 But with all these benefits also come the concerns that the system can be hacked and vital data can be stolen.